BesnikShala/Milestone-project-1/README.md

 - Image carousel caption on Mobile view clashing with service information.
 Image was at 100% width and height so at mobile view it became too small and caused a clash.
 Fixed by removing the height attributes.

+- Further issue discovered on screens smaller than 400px wide.
+Wrap-caption and Carousel caption overlapping on Wrap services.
+Fixed using media Query for screens below width of 400px.

 ## Deployment

 ### GitHub Pages